hikims/KISTLab-of-cell-signaling-analysis/README.md

 Calculation Functions

+In this study, the calculation functions used for data analysis are included, and users can individually modify or supplement the functions as needed for their analysis.

 Single simulation: Amplitude and smooth spline of each protein are calculated via a single simulation (simul_time=1).

 	Amplitude is estimated as the difference between the maximum and minimum of protein’s activation